Pet Clipper and Blade MaintenanceA little TLC for your clipper and blade will save you time and money.

 Clipper CareUnplug and Clean

-As part of your routine check, clean and remove hair from all vents and places where hair can become trapped.
+Unplug your clipper, then clean and remove hair from all vents and places where hair can become trapped.

-Get in the habit of disinfecting and oiling your blades after every use.
-Over a paper towel - hold the clipper, blade side down, spray with a disinfecting spray followed with a few drops of clipper oil between the upper and lower blades while the motor is running.
+Once dry, hold the clipper blade side down and spray with a disinfecting spray.
+Place a few drops of clipper oil between the upper and lower blades while the motor is running.
 As it is running, the excess oil and hair will run off the clipper blade.
 Turn off the clipper and dab the blade with a paper towel or dry cloth.

 -The Revival Education Team

 To Learn MorePet Grooming Tips and Tricks

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.